-- Apple cider vinegar – To make an apple cider vinegar solution for dandruff treatment, dilute a quarter cup of apple cider vinegar with a quarter cup of water.
+5. Apple cider vinegar – To make an apple cider vinegar solution for dandruff treatment, dilute a quarter cup of apple cider vinegar with a quarter cup of water.
 Put this solution in a spray bottle, and spritz it on your hair and scalp before wrapping your head with a towel.
 Wait for around 15 minutes to one hour before rinsing your hair.
-Doing this treatment twice a week helps control dandruff by reducing excess yeast growth on the scalp.
+Doing this treatment two times every week helps control dandruff by diminishing overabundance yeast development on the scalp.

-- Onion- To fight hair loss, dandruff and itchy scalp, prepare a hair mask, using onions.
+9. Onion- To fight hair loss, dandruff and itchy scalp, prepare a hair mask, using onions.
 Mash one onion, and strain it through a grinder.
 Mix this juice with equal amounts of olive oil or coconut oil and apply it on the scalp and hair.
-Cover your hair with a shower cap, and leave it on for about 2 hours.
+Cover your hair with a shower top, and leave it on for around 2 hours.
 Rinse your hair with a shampoo.
-It will improve the chances of hair growth and will also give a shiny, glossy look to your hair.
-Do this twice a month for best results.
+It will improve the chances of hair development and will likewise give a shiny, gleaming look to your hair.
+Do this twice a month for the best results.

 Medical treatments of Dandruff

-Use an over-the-counter medicated shampoo containing zinc pyrithione, tar, salicylic acid, selenium sulfide or ketoconazole.
+Using an over-the-counter cured shampoo containing zinc pyrithione, tar, salicylic corrosive, selenium sulfide or ketoconazole.
 It is also beneficial to leave the shampoo on your scalp alternately between the active ingredients and for at least five minutes.

 Anti-dandruff shampoo is popular among those who suffer from dandruff due to seborrheic dermatitis or oily and irritable skin.
 People who are sensitive to yeast are also prone to dandruff.
 Dandruff is also often seen in people with dry skin.
 Our hair needs to be brushed and shampooed frequently to remove the build-up of dead skin and oil.
 Dandruff can be brought on by stress, mental illness, skin diseases like psoriasis and eczema, and also by a diet that does not contain sufficient B vitamins and zinc.
 A certain amount of skin cells flake off from the scalp regularly but dandruff occurs when there is rapid turnabout of skin cells Anti-dandruff shampoos contain an ingredient called ketoconazole that helps to slow down the skin cell production on the scalp.
-Some shampoos have selenium sulfide which tries to control dandruff by reducing the oil production on the scalp.
-If the dandruff is caused by yeast, a shampoo containing zinc pyrithione is used.
+A few shampoos have selenium sulfide which attempts to control dandruff by lessening the oil generation on the scalp.
+On the off chance that the dandruff is brought about by yeast, a shampoo containing zinc pyrithione is used.
 The anti-dandruff shampoo must be used every day until the dandruff is controlled.
 The shampoo has to be applied on the scalp and allowed to remain there for about 5 minutes at least for it to be effective.

 Tar-based shampoos (such as Neutrogena T/Gel).
 Coal tar, a by-product of the coal manufacturing process, helps in conditions such as dandruff, seborrheic dermatitis, and psoriasis.
 It slows down how quickly the skin cells on your scalp die and stop.
 If you have light-colored hair, this type of shampoo can cause discoloration.
 You do not need any special preparation to diagnose dandruff.
 Your doctor will probably be able to diagnose your dandruff and its cause by looking at your scalp and skin.
 Zinc pyrithione shampoo (head and shoulders and others)

 Shampoos containing salicylic acid (such as Neutrogena T/Sal).
 Scalp psoriasis can be treated in various ways.
 Medicated shampoos with salicylic acid can help reduce flaking.
 Topical corticosteroids may reduce inflammation and resolve thick plaques.
 And other treatments for mild to moderate cases include light therapy and medications known as immunomodulators that help regulate the immune system.
-With the right treatment, hair loss associated with scalp psoriasis is reversible.
+With the correct treatment, hair loss related to scalp psoriasis is reversible.

 Ketoconazole shampoos (such as Nizoral).
 Anti-dandruff shampoos contain an ingredient called ketoconazole that helps to slow skin cell production on the scalp.
 The anti-dandruff shampoo must be used every day until the dandruff is controlled.
 The shampoo should be applied on the scalp and allowed to remain there for at least 5 minutes to be effective.